Updated on: 2/15/2019

 Can A Passenger Recover Damages From A Family Member?

-In the state of Washington, a passenger harmed in an accident can sue the driver who caused the accident.
+In the state of Washington, a passenger harmed in an auto accident can sue the driver who caused the accident.
 In a multi-car accident, this likely means a case against both drivers.
 Unfortunately, many times this means the passenger is suing a friend or loved one, which only complicates the case and can cause additional grief and stress for everyone involved.
 In many cases, the victim’s surviving loved ones may have no choice but to pursue a wrongful death claim against the driver to receive the compensation that they need to pay for funeral costs and other expenses.

 Many people struggle with the thought of suing their friends or family members, even with rising medical expenses and lost wages.
 However, most cases do not lead to a lawsuit, and money received as a result typically comes from the at-fault party’s insurance company.
 Unfortunately, this causes insurance rates to go up, regardless of fault.
 For injured passengers struggling with this issue, it’s important to communicate to the at-fault driver that the purpose of pursuing a claim is to get your medical bills and other losses covered by the insurance company, rather than assigning blame or holding a grudge over the cause of the collision.